pastelmind/pastelmind.github.io/_posts/2022-12-26-typescript-runtime-validators.md

 I want to validate arbitrary JavaScript values--usually returned by `JSON.parse()`.

-- I need to specify my own schema.
+- I want to specify the schema in TypeScript code.
+- I want runtime validators that also serve as type assertion functions.
+  - This rules out [Joi](https://github.com/hapijs/joi), which [doesn't support static type inference (yet).](https://github.com/hapijs/joi/issues/1557)
 - A successfully validated value should be given a TypeScript type that matches the schema.
 - No compile-time code generation.
 This excludes solutions such as [Typia](https://github.com/samchon/typia).
   - These solutions rely on a specific transpiler, such as the TypeScript compiler or Babel.
 This makes it difficult to use them with other transpilers like esbuild.